Arran – ‘Scotland in miniature’ drives me bananas. Arran is Arran and beautiful and interesting and that’s that.

-Really lovely beaches a 20 minute drive down the mountain in Makry Galios lovely beach and sea front very much winding down for the season.
+Really lovely beaches a 20 minute drive down the mountain in Makry Galios with the beach and sea front very much winding down for the season.
+Just as we like it.
 A most relaxing four days in the south east of Crete.
 We ate well.

 Time to move on we headed back north over the mountains to Agios Nikolaous but firstly visited the laid back hippiesh resort of Myrtos along the south coast.

 Agios a very agreeable town, obviously a bit of money around here, we found a huge sea front apartment for our last nights on Crete.